cse364-unist/projects-group13/README.md

    ```
 7. Enter `sh run.sh` or `bash run.sh` and wait until you see this:
    ```
-   Movies Database has been loaded.
+   Actors Database has been loaded.
    ```
 > [!NOTE]
 > This takes at least 50 seconds.
 Wait until all the database loaded.
 If you call any API before this done, nothing would work.